MakeSchool-Tutorials/sa-2018-how-the-internet-works/P01-How-The-Internet-Works/content.md

 In our web curriculum, you'll be using the following technologies:

 Front-end

 1. HTML
 2. CSS
 3. JavaScript (Browser)

 Back-end

 4. NodeJS (JavaScript)
 5. ExpressJS
 6. MongoDB

-Let's look at how each technology fits into our simplfied model of the internet:
+Let's look at how each technology fits into our simplified model of the internet:

 ![Technology Stack](assets/technology_stack.png)

-As you can see in the diagram above, each technology has it's own purpose and responsiblity.
+As you can see in the diagram above, each technology has it's own purpose and responsibility.

 On the front-end, we'll need to use HTML, CSS and JavaScript (Client) to build the websites that users will see and interactive with.